For SellersSeller Guide

 • Amortization

-This gives you your reported EBITDA.
+This calculation yields your reported EBITDA.

 Step 2: Calculate Your Adjusted EBITDA